protocol/research-website/content/posts/202203-funding-the-commons/index.md

  Presenters also shared updates on public goods funding and network funding experiments started following the [November 2021](https://www.youtube.com/playlist?list=PLhuBigpl7lqtMdPkejuo3mHdLFX53ftXJ)  *Funding the Commons* workshop.
 You can watch all of the talks [here](https://www.youtube.com/playlist?list=PLhuBigpl7lqvngC9oNecjfWMqFucr5GvG) on our Youtube channel.

- This series is part of an ongoing conversation about incentivizing the creation of public goods and building a flourishing digital commons: please join us on the Network Goods Discord server (invite link [here](https://discord.gg/wR679hNxTf)) and follow the Network Research twitter ([@Protoresearch](https://twitter.com/ProtoResearch)) to learn about upcoming events.
+ This series is part of an ongoing conversation about incentivizing the creation of public goods and building a flourishing digital commons: please join us on the Network Goods Discord server (invite link [here](https://discord.gg/wR679hNxTf)) and follow the Network Research twitter ([@Protoresearch](https://twitter.com/ProtoResearch)) to learn about upcoming events, including our next *Funding the Commons* workshop June 15-17 2022 (in-person, location TBD).
 See you at the Commons!